lofcz/DoomProgressBar/README.md

 ### Code

+* The code for the progress bar was adapted from [Doom Progess Bar](https://github.com/dsansyzbayev/DoomProgressBar).
 * The code for the progress bar was adapted from [Mario Progess Bar](https://github.com/KikiManjaro/MarioProgressBar).
 * The code for the progress bar was adapted from [Nyan Progess Bar](https://github.com/batya239/NyanProgressBar).
 * This plugin is of course heavily dependent on JetBrains' IntelliJ SDK